slateci/minislate/README.md

 If desired, `source shell_aliases` will allow you to run the minislate command and the internal slate and kubectl commands from any directory.

-Initialize and build the environment with `./minislate init`
+Initialize the environment with `./minislate init`

 You can custom build your images using `./minislate build`, but this is not necessary for a functioning minislate environment.